evictoria/covid19ph-api-collections/README.md

-# covid19ph-api-collections
+### About

-COVID-19 Philippines statistics public API's
+Collections of COVID-19 Philippines statistics public API's.

+### Testing

+1. Download and install Postman from https://www.postman.com/.
+2. Import COVID-19 PH Api's.postman_collection.json.
+3. Double click on a request and click Send.